John Wynne (sound artist): Work and exhibitions

 Wynne is best known for his series of installations involving large accumulations of cast-off speakers, beginning with Fallender ton für 207 lautsprecher boxen (Falling tone for 207 loudspeakers) in Berlin in 2004.
 In 2009, his Installation for 300 speakers, player piano and vacuum cleaner at the Beaconsfield Gallery in London was the first piece of sound art purchased by the Saatchi collection.
 Wynne won the 2010 British Composer Award for Sonic Art for this piece, and when it was shown at the Saatchi Gallery in 2010 as part of Newspeak, Adrian Searle wrote in The Guardian that:

 Installation for 300 speakers, Pianola and vacuum cleaner.

-John Wynne's collection of 300 audio speakers, all reclaimed tower in the corner of a double-height gallery and stand about the floor.
+John Wynne's collection of 300 audio speakers, all reclaimed from a recycling plant, that tower in the corner of a double-height gallery and stand about the floor.
 Somewhere in all this is an old upright piano playing a piano-roll taken from a 1909 operetta.
 But only some notes get played.
 It sounds like John Cage or Erik Satie, and never repeats.
 There's a clever electronic gubbins hidden away somewhere that determines the sounds we hear.
 Cage would have enjoyed this.

 In 2011, Wynne embarked on a series of site-specific experiments in which he restricted his palette to sound frequencies that were either very high or very low.
 This work was sparked by his sound design and composition for a radical production of Racine’s Andromache with Scottish director Graham McLaren during Toronto’s Luminato Festival.
 In adapting this experiment for the gallery context in London, Wynne explored our responses to sound in architectural spaces and to the acoustically porous boundaries between inside and outside.
 Daniela Cascella commented in Frieze Magazine that "The critical shift in this installation is from apparent mimesis to a subtly unfolded artifice: permeable and open, prompting hesitation, the space created by Wynne does not display the purity of acoustic phenomena but points to the singular, changing engagement with sound that occurs at different times for different listeners".